Natural selection is simple in a sense, and it can rapidly get profoundly complex.

 In one sense, evolution is always a context sensitive balance between order and chaos.
 Too much order, means not enough variation to survive the changes in context that inevitably happen from time to time.
 Too much chaos, and the necessary boundaries required to sustain the levels of complexity present fail, and the system dies.

 At another level, there is a tension between competition and cooperation.
-If the threat to individuals comes largely from other things like self, then competitive strategies tend to dominate, and the system as a whole is driven to some local minima on the complexity landscape.
+If the threat to individuals comes largely from other things like self, then competitive strategies tend to dominate, and the system as a whole is driven to some set of local minima on the complexity landscape.
 If the threats are largely from factors outside of the population and there is something that can be done to mitigate them, then cooperative modalities can emerge, and be stabilised with attendant strategies to detect and remove “cheats”.

 Rarely is any real environment all one or the other all the time, so real organisms tend to embody both sets of strategies at many different levels, and have some set of heuristic triggers that works well enough for the population to survive.